 The European Solidarity Corps Portal offers additional services to registered candidates.
-Additionally to the Online Training and Certificate of participation - made available through the Portal - registered candidates can benefit from community building activities, updated information through newsletters and other useful functionalities that are gradually being developed.
-Young people registered as well as participants can also make use of the mobile app, enabling them to exchange and share experiences with the other young people registered in the Corps.
+In addition to the Online Training made available through the Portal, registered candidates can benefit from community building activities, updated information through newsletters and other useful functionalities that are gradually being developed.
+Young people registered can also make use of the mobile app, enabling them to exchange and share experiences with the other young people registered in the Corps.